kvshvlin/yourmailproject/index.md

 <div class="roadmap-spacer-2"></div>

-> "Short words are best and the old words when short are best of all."
+> "Don't worry about what anybody else is going to do.
+The best way to predict the future is to invent it."
-> Winston Churchill.
+> Alan Kay.

 <div class="roadmap-spacer-1"></div>